Oxygen deficiency and migration mediated electric polarization in Fe,Co-substituted SrTiO$_{3-\delta}$: Introduction

-Here, we theoretically explore a perovskite SrTiFeCoO$_{3-\delta}$ (STFC) \cite{STFC_Ox_hybrid}.
-This materials family has been experimentally studied in the context of oxygen transport in membranes and electrical conductivity as well as in memristor applications and oxygen electrodes in solid oxide cells \cite{STFC_Ox_memb,stobased_applications,solidcellsstfcbased}.
-We demonstrate by using density functional theory (DFT) calculations that oxygen vacancies ($v_\mathrm{O}$) in SrTi$_{0.75}$Fe$_{0.125}$Co$_{0.125}$O$_{3-\delta}$ with $\delta = \{0.125, 0.25\}$ induce non-centrosymmetric polar structures, which support large electric polarization changes $\vert\Delta P\vert$ through $v_\mathrm{O}$ migration and/or O-deficiency changes that are compatible with a robust magnetization.
-We explore a variety of $v_\mathrm{O}$ configurations and show how $\vert\Delta P\vert$ varies within $\sim{23\mu}$C/cm$^2$ for lowest-energy stabilized $v_\mathrm{O}$, with $\delta = 0.125$ systems displaying the highest resolved polarization differences.
-Our results capture key aspects of recent results on Fe-Co substituted STO, and give a further insight into the electronic and structural mechanisms that would enable the realization of multiferroics by using specific defects and/or cation distributions in ABO$_{3-\delta}$.\\
+In this work, we primordially focused on the ferroelectric response of oxygen deficient STFC.
+We demonstrate by using density functional theory (DFT) calculations that oxygen vacancies ($v_\mathrm{O}$) in SrTi$_{0.75}$Fe$_{0.125}$Co$_{0.125}$O$_{3-\delta}$ with $\delta = \{0.125, 0.25\}$ induce non-centrosymmetric polar structures, which support large electric polarization changes $\vert\Delta \mathbf{P}\vert$ through $v_\mathrm{O}$ migration and/or O-deficiency changes that are compatible with a robust magnetization.
+We explore a variety of $v_\mathrm{O}$ configurations and show how $\vert\Delta \mathbf{P}\vert$ varies within $\sim{23\mu}$C/cm$^2$ for lowest-energy stabilized defected structures, with $\delta = 0.125$ systems displaying the highest resolved polarization differences.
+Our results capture key aspects of recent results on Fe-Co substituted STO, and give a further insight into the electronic and structural mechanisms that would enable the realization of multiferroics by using specific defects and/or cation distributions in ABO$_{3-\delta}$.